rslavin/tf-jupyter-pycharm/setup.md

 The shell script enables the following commands:

       jc init [dir]	Initializes the Jupyter container.
-If [dir] is passed, your notebooks will be placed in the corresponding directory (MUST BE ABSOLUTE PATH). ~\notebooks is used by default. jc start   	Starts your personal Jupyter container and sends it to the background. jc stop    	Stops your personal Jupyter container. jc show    	Brings your Jupyter container to the foreground (ctrl+p,ctrl+q sends it back).
+If [dir] is passed, your notebooks will be placed in the corresponding directory. ~\notebooks is used by default. jc start   	Starts your personal Jupyter container and sends it to the background. jc stop    	Stops your personal Jupyter container. jc show    	Brings your Jupyter container to the foreground (ctrl+p,ctrl+q sends it back).